Alielav/GCB_Lavergneetal_2021/README.md

 Python code used to generate the five main Figures from Lavergne et al. (accepted) Global Change Biology.

-The data and model outputs used are available upon request through the NERC JASMIN platform (http://www.jasmin.ac.uk/)
+The data and model outputs for the individual sites are available here (.csv).
+The model outputs for the global run are available upon request through the NERC JASMIN platform (http://www.jasmin.ac.uk/).

 # Author and contact